-We're Upside Youth Mentoring (formerly Brothers In Arms) and we exist to support change in Aotearoa New Zealand's young people with adverse childhood experiences.
+Upside Youth Mentoring exists to support change in Aotearoa New Zealand's young people with adverse childhood experiences.
 We want to help them feel a little brighter and more loved than they did yesterday.
 Our dream is to change the future of our nation.

-We've been matching young people with mentors since 2006 and with over 700 matches - that's over 6000 hours of mentoring each year!
+We've been matching young people with mentors since 2006 and with over 1,000 matches to date - that becomes over 7,000 hours of mentoring each year!